 Simply put, automation testing is useful to detect bugs, minimize the overall human error percentile, execute the test cases multiple times, and most importantly, automatically increase the overall reliability of the product as well.

 The concept of DevOps testing tools/ culture and test automation go hand in hand.
 The introduction of the DevOps test automation method into the DevOps testing tools/ culture has changed the course to a great extent.
-More precisely, the DevOps automation has drastically changed the QA team’s role.
+More precisely, the DevOps automation tools have drastically changed the QA team’s role.

 Initially, the QA team would wait until the product is perfected to be released to the public.
 This would delay the launch of the product by several days.
 Sometimes the delay would even be up to several months.
 Now, with the simultaneous development of the product by several teams, there would be no such delays.